tusharmath/qio/packages/docs/core/stack-safety.md

 ## Lazy Evaluation

 Using `QIO.lazy` we can convert the recursive calls, into lazy ones.
-That way we make sure the function isn't immediately invoked thus guarantying stack safety.
+That way we make sure the function isn't immediately invoked thus guaranteeing stack safety.

 ```diff
 + import {QIO} from '@qio/core'